joebalt/hl52/README.md

 # Pre-reqs
 Run ./create-hl52-input.sh to create requisite input file for usage.

+You can modify getWatchListDetail.csv to include additional symbols for your own use.
+Just copy an existing line and change the symbol only in the new line - the other data is not used.

 # Synopsis
 Attempt to analyze stocks based on their current state with respect to their 52-week high and low values.